 Investment property comprises commercial properties mainly leased out to a related party.
-Minimum lease payments receivable on leases of investment properties are disclosed in Note 26.
-Borrowings are secured by the Group's and Company's investment property (Note 12).
+Minimum lease payments receivable on leases of investment properties are disclosed in Note 27.
+Borrowings are secured by the Group's and Company's investment property (Note 13).

-5.1 Investment property classified as held for sale
+6.1 Investment property classified as held for sale

-Assets classified as held for sale include a property known as the B'Kara Old Exchange owned by one of the Company's subsidiaries.
-The subsidiary entered into a promise of sale agreement on 28 September 2021 and bound itself to sell and transfer the property to third parties by September 2022.
-During the current financial year fair value movements on such property amounted to $\in 1,029,000$.
-In 2020, assets classified as held for sale included a property known as the St. George's Exchange owned by one of the Company's subsidiaries.
-The subsidiary signed the deed of sale of the property on 12 August 2021.
-During 2021, fair value movements on such property amounted to $\in 1,425,000$.
-On the date of sale of this property, the aforementioned fair value gains of $\in 1,425,000$ were realised.
+Assets classified as held for sale included a property known as the B'Kara Old Exchange owned by one of the Company's subsidiaries.
+The subsidiary sold the property to third parties on 27 September 2022.
+In 2022, the fair value movement on such property amounted to €1,025,763.
+Another subsidiary sold a property known as the St. George's Exchange on 12 August 2021.
+During 2021, fair value movements on such property amounted to €1,425,000.
+On the date of sale of the properties, the aforementioned fair value gains were realised.